dhsouthbend/databases/sections/6-buildtable_challenge.md

 # Challenge: Build a table for GPA!

 Let's imagine that we want to connect each student to their GPA.
 How can we do this?

 Things to consider:

 - Where will we put the GPAs?
 - What kind data type will they be?
 - How will we connect each GPA to the correct student?

 ## Solution

-**Step 1:** Create a new table for GPAs
+### Create a New Table For GPAs

 ```sql
 CREATE TABLE gpas (
 	id INTEGER PRIMARY KEY,